 Stains always happen when you're the least prepared and can even ruin a special occasion.
-Our helpful infographic can be saved to your phone and runs through all of the most effective ways to deal with problematic stains, and how to (hopefully!) get rid of them completely with the right stain removal and laundering technique.
-From oil to red wine and everything in between, these stain removal tricks cover all of the possible stains you might encounter and how to deal with them, so you can rescue your dress and enjoy wearing it again.
+Our stain removal guide infographic can be saved to your phone and runs through all of the most effective ways to deal with problematic stains, and how to (hopefully!) get rid of them completely with the right stain removal and launder technique.
+From oil to red wine and everything in between, these tricks and tips cover all of the possible stains you might encounter and how to deal with them, so you can rescue your dress and enjoy wearing it again.

 Assess the stain type.
-If it's very fluid and still wet, first use a white cloth or napkin to blot up and absorb as much of the liquid as possible.
+If it's very fluid and still wet, first use a white cloth, paper towel or napkin to blot up and absorb as much of the liquid as possible.
 Next, use salt or any absorbing powder (you can even use baby powder) on the stain, gently sprinkling it on top.
-Leave for a few minutes and gently brush it off.
+Leave for a few minutes and gently brush or rub it off.
 Be careful not to spread the stain further.
-Use a stain remover pen if available and allow to air-dry.
+Use a stain remover pen if available and allow to air dry.

 Using a blunt knife, scrap off any solid parts of the stain, working towards the center.
 Use a clean cloth to soak up any remaining liquid from the stain.
 Soak your stained garment for 30 minutes in cold water.
 Use a pre-wash spray on the affected area, following any bottle directions.
 Check fabric wash temperature and launder on the highest the fabric will allow with a liquid laundry detergent.